JakeSteam/blog-personal/_drafts/2025-07-01-android-games-july-2025.md

 ### Monetisation

 No ads or in-app purchases, just a one-time payment to play.
-Spaceplan is included free with Google Play Pass.
+SPACEPLAN is included free with Google Play Pass.

 ### Tips